Asqatasun/Asqatasun/Rule 6.3.3.md

 **Set1 :**

-All the <area\> tags with a "href" attribute and a "alt attribute ( area[href][alt] )
+All the `area` tags with a "href" attribute and a "alt attribute ( area[href][alt] )

 **Set2 :**

-All the elements of Set1 with a not empty "alt" attribute
+All the elements of Set1 with a not empty `alt` attribute

 #### Process